hasibul9303/test2/README.md

 Click it.
 Add a appropriate message and send a Pull Request

 ### Now you have successfully contributed in this repository!!
-I will verify your changes and will **Merge** it in my repository soon.
+I will verify your commits and will **Merge** it in my repository soon.
 You will also receive a notification email after I merge your Pull Request.

 ##### Once again Thank You everyone for supporting us in this initiative!! :sparkling_heart: